tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 php artisan storage:link
 ```

-Note: if you're using Sail, remember to prefix this command with `./vendor/bin/sail`, since the symlink needs to be created inside the container.
+If you're using Sail, remember to prefix this command with `./vendor/bin/sail`, since the symlink needs to be created inside the container.

 Next, since we got rid of Vite, we need to install the TailwindCSS Laravel package to handle our CSS compilation: